Talia-Albert1/CGE_Server/README.md

 ## Purpose
 The purpose of this python script is to automate the execution and file management for the following Center for Genomic Epidemiology (CGE) https://www.genomicepidemiology.org/ programs which are used to conduct analyses of genetic data.
-There are plans to add more programs and functionality.

 ## Programs
 * CGE Bitbucket Profile: https://bitbucket.org/genomicepidemiology/